Affordable Care Act 101

 Two Important Guarantees the ACA Offers You

-The Affordable Care Act Guarantees That All People Can Get Health Insurance, No Matter Their Health History or Coverage History
+All People Can Get Health Insurance, No Matter Their Health or Coverage History

-The Affordable Care Act requires health insurance issuers to offer all of their individual market and group market plans to any applicant living in the state where the insurer offers products.
-It also requires health insurance issuers to accept any individual who applies for those policies, as long as the applicant agrees to the terms and conditions of the policy, including the payment of premium costs.
+The ACA also requires health insurance issuers to accept any individual who applies for those policies, as long as the applicant agrees to the terms and conditions of the policy, including the payment of premium costs.
 In other words, the health insurance policies are “guaranteed issue.”
+You cannot be turned down by the insurer because of your medical conditions, In fact, there are no health questions asked in the enrollment process.

 The Affordable Care Act requires health insurance providers to offer to renew or continue in force coverage at the option of the policyholder.
 In other words, the health insurance policies are “guaranteed renewable” each plan year.